openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 on(type: string, listener: EventListener): void

-Adds an event listener for the worker instance.
+Adds an event listener for the worker thread.

 **System capability**: SystemCapability.Utils.Lang